ucfcdl/UCF-Section-Plugin/readme.md

 ## Changelog ##

+### 1.0.15 ###
+Bug Fixes:
+* Updated logic and provided an additional help function for processing sections in content outside of the main post_content

 ### 1.0.14 ###
 Bug Fixes:
 * Added null check to suppress a warning that was bring thrown.